UWOrbital/eps-firmware/README.md

 # Zephyr RTOS Setup

+## Windows / Ubuntu Dual Boot

+If you choose to develop on linux, here is a guide to dual boot your system to run both windows and ubuntu: [Windows/Ubuntu Dual Boot](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/)

+## Zephyr RTOS Install

 Follow the guide [here](https://docs.zephyrproject.org/2.6.0/getting_started/index.html) to setup Zephyr RTOS, **see section beloow on installing a toolchain** when you get to that step.

 See instructions below on installing the python dependencies in a virtual environment, otherwise follow the setup oultined in the [Getting Started Guide](https://docs.zephyrproject.org/2.6.0/getting_started/index.html).